pakrym/pipelines/pipelines.md

 ## What is it?

-System.IO.Pipelines is a new library that is designed for doing high performance IO in .NET.
-It's a new netstandard library that works on all .NET implementations.
+[System.IO.Pipelines](https://www.nuget.org/packages/System.IO.Pipelines/) is a new library that is designed for doing high performance IO in .NET.
+It's a library targeting .NET Standard that works on all .NET implementations.

-It was born from the work the .NET Core team did to make Kestrel one of the fastest web servers in the industry.
+Pipelines was born from the work the .NET Core team did to make Kestrel one of the [fastest web servers in the industry](https://www.techempower.com/benchmarks/#section=data-r16&hw=ph&test=plaintext).
 What started as an implementation detail inside of Kestrel progressed into a re-usable API that shipped in 2.1 as a first class BCL API (System.IO.Pipelines) available for all .NET developers.

 ## What problem does it solve?

-Correctly parsing data from a stream or socket is dominated by boilerplate code and has many corner cases; leading to complex code.
+Correctly parsing data from a stream or socket is dominated by boilerplate code and has many corner cases, leading to complex code that is difficult to maintain.
-Achieving high performance and being correct; while also dealing with this complexity, is unnecessarily hard.
+Achieving high performance and being correct, while also dealing with this complexity is difficult.
 Pipelines aims to solve this complexity.

-## What extra complexity does Streams involve?
+## What extra complexity exists today?

 Let's start with a simple problem.
 We want to write a TCP server that receives line-delimited messages (delimited by \n) from a client.